smii/OCP311-Monitoring-Workshop/README.md

  Monitoring on OpenShift
 -----------------------

-In this workshop we will first deploy a sample nodejs application on OpenShift.
-Next, we will deploy Prometheus and Grafana on OpenShift to monitor the application and the cluster.
+In this workshop we will first deploy we will deploy Prometheus and Grafana on OpenShift to monitor your cluster.
+As bonus assignment you can deploy a sample NodeJS application on Minishift on which we can retreive Metrics in Prometheus and make them yourself visible in Grafana by creating Graphs.

 Prerequisites: